PaddlePaddle/PaddleSuite/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 <tr>
 <td><code>image</code></td>
 <td><code>string</code></td>
-<td>The URL of an image file accessible by the service, or the Base64 encoding result of the image file content.</td>
+<td>The URL of an image file accessible by the server, or the Base64 encoding result of the image file content.</td>
 </tr>
 <tr>
 <td><code>label</code></td>